MOEAFramework/MOEAFramework/docs/variables.md

 # List of Decision Variable

 A `Solution` consists of one or more decision variables.
-All decision varibles derive from the `Variable` interface.
+All decision variables derive from the `Variable` interface.
 There are a number of built-in decision variable types along with [mutation and crossover operators](operators.md) for evolving those types.

 For convenience, we also provide an `EncodingUtils` class that handles creating, reading, and writing values to decision variables.
 It makes converting